 See TABC Administrative Rule 45.110(c)(3).

 Yes, as long as the retailer does not receive any benefit from the manufacturer or distributor for using the brand name in the advertisement.
 The retailer must also pay the full cost of the ad.
-See Alcoholic Beverage Code, sections 102.15, 108.05 and 108.06.
+See Marketing Practices Advisory MPA012, which provides guidance on how you may advertise and promote alcoholic beverages, and Alcoholic Beverage Code sections 102.15, 108.05 and 108.06.

 Manufacturing and wholesaler tiers can advertise retail locations where their products are sold.
 But no financial remuneration, incentive, inducement or compensation for advertising is allowed between a member of one tier and a member of another.

-See Marketing Practices Bulletin MPB0049, which allows manufacturers and wholesalers to do this activity, and Alcoholic Beverage Code Section 108.09, which allows the activity for wineries as well.
+See Alcoholic Beverage Code Section 108.09, which allows the activity for wineries as well.